Danny Plecas is the latest Mission councillor to announce his intention to seek another term on council

-He pointed to the OCP changes and master plans for water and sewer as some of the things that Mission needed to address, due to the amount of growth the district is experiencing.
+He pointed to the OCP changes and master plans for water and sewer as some things that Mission needed to address, due to the amount of growth the district is experiencing.

 “I think people have this concern that we as a community are growing too fast.
 I think we need to be putting ourselves in a position, in the next number of years, to ensure that we are ready for that growth.”

 He said better policies, procedures and a really strong administrative structure has to be in place to deal with that kind of growth.

 While Plecas doesn’t think Mission is growing too fast, he said the question is are we ready to take on that growth.